 TABLE, MOVE TO.
 (Or "LAY ON THE TABLE").
 Unlike a referred motion, a tabled motion goes nowhere.
-No one considers it, or studies it, or does anything with it until a motion passes to "take it from the table."
+No one considers it, studies it, or does anything with it until a motion passes to "take it from the table."
 If this does not happen at this Annual Meeting, the motion is dead, i.e., we could not move to "take something from the table" that was put on the table at a previous Annual Meeting.

 Original prepared in 1985.
-Current revision by Annual Meeting Officers (Elizabeth Jensen, Moderator; Richard Lindholtz, Vice-Moderator; Nilwona Nowlin, Secretary) and Eric Filkin, Parliamentarian, 2022.
+Current revision by Annual Meeting Officers (Elizabeth Jensen, Moderator; Richard Lindholtz, Vice-Moderator; Norma Ramos, Secretary) and Clarence Chan, Parliamentarian, 2023.